Quillraven/Fleks/ReadMe.md

 - **JVM** which can be used for any backend that supports a JVM like native Java applications or Android
 - **KMP** which can be used for any platform and can also be used in a [KorGE](https://korge.org/) game

-You can find the KMP version [here](https://github.com/Quillraven/Fleks/tree/kmp).
+You can find the JVM version [here](https://github.com/Quillraven/Fleks/tree/master).
+The KMP version is [here](https://github.com/Quillraven/Fleks/tree/next).
-It has a slightly different API for the world's configuration due to limitations in reflection but after that everything is the same as in the JVM version.
+The KMP version has a slightly different API for the world's configuration due to limitations in reflection but after that everything is the same as in the JVM version.
 And as mentioned above, in the future those two flavors will be combined into a single one which is most likely the KMP version once I figured out how to support a similar nice user experience as in the JVM flavor ;)